strategyengine/flarestrategyengine/whitepaper.md

 Separate instances of the strategyengine will manage portfolios of investments focused in the Flare ecosystem or Songbird ecosystem.
 A portion of payment tokens will be used to prefund the portfolio management components to allow for purchasing the initial strategies for any new lifecycle.
 Investment allocations within a portfolio are solely based on the latest purchased strategy.
 A configured percentage of the investment profit is apportioned to be exchanged for payment tokens for Flare ecosystem strategies or Songbird ecosystem strategies.

 A strategyengine lifecycle begins with prefunding of a new investment portfolio and an initial purchase and allocation of funds within that portfolio.
 An iteration within a lifecycle is defined as the period that one strategy is applied to a portfolio.
 The iteration interval and percent profit allowed for payment token purchases are locked for a given lifecycle but flexible between lifecycles.
 An iteration is outdated when a single strategy has been running beyond the iteration interval and becomes spoiled if the strategy runs beyond four intervals.
 An outdated interval triggers the need apply a new strategy to the portfolio.
-When no payment tokens can be acquired by the system and the current strategy is determined to be spoiled, the system will attempt to reallocate the portfolio to XRP.
-When the payment token is FSE or SSE, the entire portfolio is distributed to the payment token holders pro rata.
+When no payment tokens can be acquired by the system and the current strategy is determined to be spoiled, the system will attempt to reallocate the portfolio.
+The entire portfolio is distributed to the chosen token holders pro rata.

 * ![](lifecycle.png?img_id=9&sbid=140421&w=300)